-If you live somewhere that has its fair share of rainy or cold winter weather (or both) then you’ve probably landed here because you’re researching the best dog jackets for your dog to wear on winter outings, as well as those cold and wet days of spring and fall, to help keep them warm, dry and happy for everything from short pee excursions to full-on days out in wet, windy and snowy conditions.
+If you live somewhere that has its fair share of rainy or cold winter weather (or both) then you’ve probably landed here because you’re researching the best dog jackets for your pup to wear on winter outings, as well as those cold and wet days of spring and fall, to help keep your dog warm, dry and happy for everything from short pee excursions to full-on days out in wet, windy and snowy conditions.

-It won’t come as a surprise that this means there are several coats on this list from popular adventure-dog-focused brands Ruffwear, Hurtta and Kurgo, all of which offer a range of different dog coats, sweaters and fleeces to suit different size and shape dogs (including puppies), in varying climates and for different activities, including hiking, running and spending time in the snow.
+It won’t come as a surprise that this means there are several coats on this list from popular adventure-dog-focused brands Ruffwear, Hurtta and Kurgo, all of which offer a range of dog coat, sweater and fleece options to suit dogs of different size and shapes (including puppies), and long and short haired dogs, in varying climates and for different activities, including hiking, running and spending time in the snow.

 Below the list of coats and sweaters, we’ve also provided some tips on choosing winter clothes for your dog, including guidance on sizing and the key features to look out for when making a decision on which to buy.